JCMexplains/writing-for-success-2023/textbook.md

 essay.
 If your introductory paragraph is dull or disjointed, your reader probably will not have much interest in continuing with the essay.

-### Attracting Interest in Your Introductory Paragraph
+### Attracting Interest In Your Introductory Paragraph

 Your introduction should begin with an engaging statement devised to provoke your readers' interest.
 In the next few sentences, introduce